 When you are posting a link to a Word document or PDF on your Seattle U website, you'll want to make sure that your files are accessible before you upload them to the Media Library.

 Firstly, you should make sure that links are working properly.
-See our blog post on Preventing 404 errors for more information.
+See our blog post on for more information.

 Next, link text should make sense out of context and should give users an idea of where they will go when they click on the link.
 (So link text like 'click here' are uninformative and especially unhelpful for users using assistive devices).